devckuw/combatHelper/README.md

 ## Main Points

-* Timeline for fights (m1-4 for now).
+* Preset to replace macro in fights (m1-8).
 * Pot reminder with a sound effect (customizable).
-* Preset of button to send message in chat.
-  * Spread / Stack ..
-  * Customize presets for any use you could find.
+* Customizable preset to build infinite possibility for other fight or just normal talk..

 ## How To Use